magento/architecture/design-documents/csp.md

 </style>
 ```

-It will be developers' responsibility to sanitize dynamic values inside whitelisted scripts (just as it is now).
+It will be developers' responsibility to sanitize dynamic values inside whitelisted inline scripts/styles
+(just as it is now).

 ## CSP configuration